therealsweven/README-generator/Develop/README.md

-# TEST 1
+# TITLEEEEEE

 ## Description
-                This is a description.
+this is a short description

 ## Installation
-                Just run node index.js in the CLI
+step 1,2,3,4,5,6,7,8,9

 ## Usage
-                instructions tadsjfnaldhjcbsaidjbflajkdsfndsa
+This is how you use th readme gen

 ## Credits
-                Me, myself, and I
+me, myself, and I

 ## License
 MIT License